Georgy Malenkov: Premier of the Soviet Union (1953–1955)

 In the ensuing political vacuum of Stalin's demise, a triumvirate (a.k.a. troika) assumed power in his place comprising Interior Minister Lavrentiy Beria, Foreign Minister Vyacheslav Molotov, and Georgy Malenkov as the new Premier of the Soviet Union.
 Under the troika, most government ministries were brought under Malenkov's direct oversight while Soviet diplomacy and the secret police apparatus (i.e. the MVD) were entrusted to Molotov and Beria respectively.

 In addition to succeeding Stalin as Premier, Malenkov initially assumed his position as the highest-ranking secretary of the Central Committee.
 Malenkov's name was also listed first on the newly named Presidium of the Central Committee (as the Politburo had been called since 1952).
 However, by March 14, he was compelled by his colleagues in the Kremlin to relinquish his post in the party apparatus.
 Thus, while Malenkov remained the head of government and continued to chair meetings of the Presidium, he ceded control of the Secretariat to Nikita Khrushchev who replaced him as the party's acting First Secretary.

 On 26 June 1953, the troika broke up after Malenkov and other members of the Presidium had Lavrentiy Beria arrested and effectively removed from the Soviet leadership.
 In the aftermath of Beria's fall, powers once centralized within the MVD such as control over public roads, command over numerous paramilitary units, and a monopoly on labor camp industries were distributed throughout the government.
 Additionally, Malenkov moved to strengthen his position within the regime by naming several allies as deputy premiers and promoting agricultural reforms that were popular among the public.
-Despite Malenkov’s newfound resurgence within the Presidium, a Malenkov-Khrushchev duumvirate ultimately took form as the latter steadily increased the party's power at the expense of Soviet ministries.
+Despite Malenkov's resurgence within the Presidium, a Malenkov-Khrushchev duumvirate ultimately took form as the latter steadily increased the party's power at the expense of Soviet ministries.